 Is your Microsoft Teams deployment properly implemented?

 There’s no doubt that Microsoft is making an ambitious move into the communications and collaborations arena.
 Two years after announcing the release of its Microsoft Teams platform, the technology giant has made it clear it intends to go head to head with Slack.
 And indeed, it’s enjoying somewhat of a meteoric rise, with 200,000 organizations reportedly using it – up from 125,000 in September, 2017.
+However, as more and more organizations transition to Microsoft Teams, it is important to examine if your Teams deployment is being properly implemented.
+Although deploying Microsoft Teams can present its own set of challenges, this guide serves to make your Teams implementation journey a little easier.

 Selecting Microsoft Teams